 3) A Statement of Intent From the Writer

-In this section, you look to give a background to the research, including any relevant information learned during your literature review.
+In this section, you look to give a context to the research, including any relevant information learned during your literature review.
 You are also trying to explain why you chose this area of research, attempting to highlight why it is necessary.
-The second part should state the purpose of the experiment and should include the research problem, as a part of focusing the introduction towards the thesis statement or hypothesis.
-The third part should give the reader a quick summary of the form that the parts of the research paper are going to take and should include a condensed version of the discussion.
+The second part should state the purpose of the experiment and should include the research problem.
+The third part should give the reader a quick summary of the form that the parts of the research paper is going to take and should include a condensed version of the discussion.